 2. Most edible manufacturers don’t separate their trim

-With a few exceptions, marijuana is typically manufactured with smokable flower in mind, and it’s usually the leftovers of the plant that are sold to make edibles.
+With a few exceptions, marijuana is typically manufactured with smokable flower in mind, and it’s usually the leftovers of the plant that are sold to make edible marijuana products.

 “Most edible companies generally don’t separate the indica (trim) from the sativa,” says Max Montrose, who used to work as a courier of trim between growers and edible manufacturers.
 “And even if they did separate their trim, it’s possible that the trim could be reintroduced into other mixed trim.
 So it’s a smorgasbord.”